Inco-fhevm/tfhe-rs/README.md

 To run this code, use the following command:
 <p align="center"> <code> cargo run --release </code> </p>

-> Note that when running code that uses `tfhe-rs`, it is highly recommended to run in release mode with cargo's `--release` flag to have the best performances possible.
+> ℹ️ Note that when running code that uses `tfhe-rs`, it is highly recommended to run in release mode with cargo's `--release` flag to have the best performances possible.

 *This example is explained in more detail in [this part of the documentation](docs/getting-started/quick_start)*